The following are policies related to business travel for Calvin University staff and faculty.

 Expense Report (travel reimbursement)

 All travelers must fill out an Expense Report to report expenses incurred while traveling and to document all reimbursements requested due to travel.
 The traveler and his/her department chair/supervisor must sign the report.
 This report must be submitted to the Financial Services Office within 30 working days after completion of the trip.
 Please attach original receipts or customer copies identifying the name/address of the business, the date, itemized properly signed or stamped, if appropriate, to indicate that payment has been made for the service or products purchased.
-If same receipts are needed to document expenses on your college American Express Statement, attach originals to credit card statement and make copies for the Expense Report.
+If same receipts are needed to document expenses on your university American Express Statement, attach originals to credit card statement and make copies for the Expense Report.
 All expenses must be stated in U.S. dollars.

 Cash Advance Form